ImageGCN: Multi-Relational Image Graph Convolutional Networks for Disease Identification with Chest X-rays: Experiments

 \subsection{Disease Localization}

-ChestX-ray14 dataset also contains 984 labelled Bboxes for 880 CXR images by board-certified radiologists.
-The provided Bboxes correspond to 8 of the 14 diseases, we consider these Bboxes as ground truth to evaluate the disease localization performance of the models.
+The ChestX-ray14 dataset provides 984 labelled pathology bounding box (Bbox) annotations for 880 CXR images by board-certified radiologists, which can be used as the ground truth of the disease localization task.
+The provided Bboxes correspond to 8 of the 14 diseases; some CXR images can have multiple Bbox annotations corresponding to different diseases.

-With class activation mapping \cite{zhou2016learning}, for each image, we generate a heatmap normalized to $[0,255]$ with the MPU of self-connection in a weakly supervised manner.
-Following the setting of Wang \etal \cite{wang2017chestxray}, we segment the heatmap by a threshold of 180, and generate Bboxes to cover the activated regions in the binary map.
-We use intersection over union ratio ($IoU$) between the detected region and the annotated ground truth to evaluate the localization performance.
-We define a correct localization when $IoU>T(IoU)$, where $T(IoU)$ is the self-defined threshold.
+In our experiments, we adopt the weakly supervised learning scheme \cite{oquab2015object} for disease localization, where no annotations are used for training.
+The provided Bbox annotations are used as ground truths to evaluate the performance of disease location of a model trained with image-level labels.
+For each image, we generate a heatmap normalized to $[0,255]$ with the MPU of self-connection in ImageGCN following the idea of CAM \cite{zhou2016learning}.
+We segment the heatmap by a threshold of 180, and generate Bboxes to cover the activated regions in the binary map.
+For a detect BBox and the ground truth (GT), we define IoU as intersection over union ratio, \ie

-The comparison results of disease localization among the models are listed in Table \ref{tab:bbox}.
-From Table \ref{tab:bbox}, our ImageGCN with AlexNet MPU and PPS can outperform the baselines in most cases.
+A correct localization is defined when the corresponding IoU is greater than a customized threshold T(IoU).

-Fig. \ref{fig:boundingbox} shows example localization qualitative results of A-GCN-PPS compared to the results of the baselines.
+The accuracy results of ImageGCN with AlexNet MPU (A-GCN-PPS) for disease localization are listed in Table \ref{tab:bbox}.
+From Table \ref{tab:bbox}, our ImageGCN A-GCN-PPS outperform the baselines in most cases.
+A-GCN-PPS performs best for 6 diseases if T(IoU)=0.1 and for 5 diseases if T(IoU)=0.5. {We conducted the {(RM-ANOVA)} and the post-hoc t-test on the results of disease localization for T(IoU)=0.1 and 0.5.
+The results of {(RM-ANOVA)} show significant performance differences among A-GCN-PPS, A-GCN-PPS, and AlexNet for both T(IoU)=0.1 ($p=0.008$) and 0.5 ($p=0.013$).
+The post-hoc t-tests show that A-GCN-PPS can significantly outperform A-GCN-APS ($p=0.003 $) and AlexNet ($p=0.036 $) for T(IoU)=0.1.
+For T(IoU)=0.5, A-GCN-PPS can significantly outperform A-GCN-APS ($p=0.008 $), but cannot significantly outperform AlexNet ($p=0.186 $).} Fig. \ref{fig:boundingbox} shows example localization qualitative results of A-GCN-PPS compared to the results of the baselines.
 From \ref{fig:boundingbox}, it can be seen that our ImageGCN with AlexNet MPU and PPS usually have smaller and more accurate Bboxes than the baselines.